(1) This document contains detailed procedures related to specific aspects of the University's Environmental Management System (EMS), including:

 (15) Contract cleaning staff empty general waste collection bins and either transfer the waste to a compactus unit or waste skip bin.

-(16) This procedure applies to all UWS staff and students.
+(16) This procedure applies to all University staff and students.

 (17) Dedicated paper recycling bins are provided at all desks and in photocopier rooms.
 All paper suitable for recycling is to be placed in these paper recycling bins.
 This includes: